LargeEpsilon/LargeEpsilon.github.io/_posts/2025-04-12-Linear-Recurrences-101.md

 layout: single
 ---

+This post is something of a PSA rather than original work.
+It's a rather standard result and I haven't offered anything particularly novel, but I think it should be more widely known.

 # Introduction
-This post is something of a PSA and its introduction will be a little technical, but I will present as much of the body as possible without assuming any particular background of the reader.
 Most students at some point learn that if a linear recurrence has a separable characteristic polynomial, then its solution is a linear combination of exponentials of its roots.
 It has not been my experience that this result is generalised in a standard undergraduate curriculum.